Tracking Learning at Tamariki means looking at a child as a whole person.

 I) Some of the support staff write reports about specific students who get extra funding from the Ministry or specialist agencies.

 J) Our formal class sizes are small and this means that we can observe each student, be aware of the types of questions they are asking, and the areas which they are feeling confident with, and the areas where they need extra support.

-K) We use a range of assessment tools with the students attending formal classes such as: Running Records (this is where we ask the child to read to us and record notes on how they approach their reading), Literacy Interview (this is where we ask math questions and ask how they work out their answers so we can see thier strategies), easTTle
+K) We use a range of assessment tools with the students attending formal classes such as: Running Records (this is where we ask the child to read to us and record notes on how they approach their reading), Literacy Interview (this is where we ask questions and ask how they work out their answers so we can see their strategies), easTTle

-J) Students who opt into doing the EasTTLe writing assessment (A timed formal writing assessment) each recieve a one on one interview where thier strengths and next-steps are discussed.
+J) Students who opt into doing the EasTTLe writing assessment (a timed formal writing assessment) each recieve a one on one interview where thier strengths and next-steps are discussed.
 The students are given clear feedback where they are in the easTTle writing skill progressions.